OBOAcademy/obook/docs/reference/semantic_engineering_toolbox.md

 These are a bit less essential than the above, but I consider them still tremendously useful.

-- [Cogs](https://github.com/ontodev/cogs) (experimental) for automatically syncronising your spreadsheets with Google Sheets.
+- [Cogs](https://github.com/ontodev/cogs) (experimental) for automatically synchronising your spreadsheets with Google Sheets.
-- Basic [Dockerfile development](https://docs.docker.com/get-started/02_our_app/): This can help you automate processes that go beyond usual ODK day-to-day businesss, such as automated mapping tools, graph machine learning, NLP etc.
+- Basic [Dockerfile development](https://docs.docker.com/get-started/02_our_app/): This can help you automate processes that go beyond usual ODK day-to-day business, such as automated mapping tools, graph machine learning, NLP etc.
 - [GitHub](https://github.com/) community management and git version control: Learn how to effectively manage your contributors, issue requests and code reviews.
 Also get your git commands straight - these can be life savers!
 - [Basics in python scripting](https://docs.python.org/3/tutorial/): This is always useful, and python is our go-to language for most of automation nowadays - this used to be Java.
 Most of the Java heavy lifting is done in ROBOT now!
 - [SSSOM and sssom-py](https://mapping-commons.github.io/sssom-py/index.html#): Toolkit and framework for managing mappings between ontologies.